 Wax helps protect your refinished furniture and add durability if you’re using traditional style chalk paint which isn’t self-sealing.
 It will help deepen the hue of the paint colour and keep it looking great for years to come.

 Once the surface is fully dry, apply a clear chalk paint wax to your chosen surface using a wax brush.
 A small amount of wax will go a long way, so apply it conservatively to begin.
 Remove any excess wax using a fresh lint-free cloth.
 The wax will cure and harden, which can take between five and 21 days, depending on the room temperature.

 Finally, you’ll need to allow time for the paint to cure.
 We recommend treating the finished piece with care for around three weeks.
 In this time, the paint (and wax if you’ve used it) will cure and harden, ensuring that all layers underneath it are completely dry and the finished piece will have maximum durability.

 Your piece is now ready to sell on or sit happily in your home.
 Now you can decide which piece you want to paint next!

 Applying chalk paint to furniture is a fun and relatively easy task for all!
 Get started today by visiting Frenchic Paints for all of your chalk paint needs.
-Our high-quality, affordable brushes make painting easy and effective, while our ‘paint and go’ range needs no priming, buffing or sealing.
+Our high-quality, affordable brushes make painting easy and effective, while our variety of ranges give you plenty of choices for your paint.

 offers and gossip